-Our financial performance could be materially adversely affected if we cannot continue to distribute a wide range of appealing video programming and produce and acquire original programming on commercially reasonable terms.
+Our financial performance could be materially adversely affected if we cannot continue to distribute a wide range of television programming on commercially reasonable terms.

-The financial performance of our cable, Club illico and mobile services depends in large part on our ability to distribute, on our platforms, a wide range of appealing video programming and on our ability to produce and acquire original content.

-In our telecommunications business, we obtain television programming rights from suppliers pursuant to programming contracts.
+The financial performance of our cable and mobile services depends in large part on our ability to distribute, on our platforms, a wide range of appealing, conveniently-scheduled television programming at reasonable rates.
+We obtain television programming rights from suppliers pursuant to programming contracts.
 In recent years, these suppliers have become vertically integrated and are now more limited in number.
+The quality and amount of television programming we offer affect the attractiveness of our services to customers and, accordingly, the rates we can charge for these services.
 We may be unable to maintain key programming contracts at commercially reasonable rates for television programming.
 Loss of programming contracts, our inability to obtain programming at reasonable rates or our inability to pass rate increases through to our customers could have a material adverse effect on our business, prospects, results of operations and financial condition.